 Foundations of Practice Workshops include:

-- Introduction to Dialectical Behaviour Therapy (1 Day)
+- Foundations of Dialectical Behaviour Therapy (DBT) (1 Day)

 - Dialectical Behaviour Therapy Skills (1 Day)